18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 will be split between multiple projects.
-If more than one authorizing official has approved expenses for a particular day or leg of the itinerary, clarify which project will be paying for each part of the trip, either via email to tts-travelauths@gsa.gov or comment in the Trip Name or Document Detail sections of Concur.
+If more than one authorizing official has approved expenses for a particular day or leg of the itinerary, clarify which project will be paying for each part of the trip, either via email to [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov) or comment in the Trip Name or Document Detail sections of Concur.
 Splitting overall trip costs by a percentage is acceptable as well, as long as the split is agreed upon by all parties.